 This web page is for the purpose of informing interested parties of MoIP’s idea.
 MoIP intends for this to be a collaborative process that will take time.
-We welcome stakeholder feedback.
+We welcome feedback.

 MoIP acknowledges that not all non-native plants are invasive.
 In fact, few are, and of the plants that are invasive, relatively few are readily available.
 However, plants that are invasive and are still being actively sold and distributed are concerning and limit the effectiveness of invasive-control efforts across Missouri.